 Families First projects

-Caerphilly Adventures provides outdoor sessions to engage children, young people and their families.
+Caerphilly Adventures provides outdoor activity sessions to engage children, young people and their families.

-Young Parents can also access community-based sessions to support them to overcome barriers and tackle challenges they face.
+Young Parents can attend groups in the community.
+The groups help support them to overcome barriers and tackle any challenges they face.
 This helps them to grow and develop as young people and parents.

 Platfform for Families - Wellbeing Project

 This project works with individuals or the whole family if they have low-level mental health or wellbeing needs.
 This may include parents, carers, young people and children.